 July 2025

-April 26th – TCAP’s 17th Courageous Creativity Conference, Southern Counties California Arts Project *Partner offering
+July 1-3 – TCAP’s 17th Courageous Creativity Conference, Southern Counties California Arts Project *Partner offering

 Courageous Creativity is an arts education leadership conference grounded in the aspirations of the CA Arts Education Framework, CA Arts Standards, and the opportunities presented by the Arts and Music in Schools Funding (AMS).